SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab.md

 </code></pre>

                     <p class="has-background has-very-light-gray-background-color">
                       What is the difference between an 'A' record and an 'AAAA' record?
 At the simplest level, they are both a type of DNS record that specify a normal mapping from a DNS name to an IP address.
 A records contain IPv4 addresses, and AAAA records contain IPv6 addresses.
 You can have multiple A or AAAA records that point to more than one IP address, and the DNS server will round-robin rotate through them.
 This gives a free amount of load balancing but it isn't appropriate if you're trying to balance a heavily used service by utilization.
-For more information and to see some more detailed and pedantic information on the types of DNS records there are, see <a href="https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4">this IANA reference page.</a>
+For more information and to see some more detailed and pedantic information on the types of DNS records there are, see [this IANA reference page.](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4)
                     </p>

                     <p>